 As pets, betta fish typically live around three to five years, and sometimes even longer.
 The main reason for this difference is that bettas in captivity do not have to worry about predators, diseases, or other aggressive betta fish, and they are usually well-fed.

-When kept as pets, you will need to provide your betta fish with a healthy tank size, a good diet, and you should watch out for the onset of illness and diseases.
+When kept as pets, you will need to provide your betta fish with a good tank size, and a healthy diet.
+You should also keep a close watch for the onset of illness and diseases.

 Although betta fish can join a community tank, pet betta fish are usually better off away from other fish.
 You also shouldn’t add other betta fish to the same tank unless you want a fight to start between these fighting fish.